AndrewCouncil/AndrewCouncil.github.io/content/posts/sequence_start/index.md

 [^gha]: This is likely an incoming blog, as GitHub actions can be very messy at times.
 See [fasterthanlime's excellent overview of the mess we are in](https://www.youtube.com/watch?v=9qljpi5jiMQ).

-[^cachix]: In all honesty, this addition was mostly an excuse for me to try out Cachix in a real usecase.
-Overall, I have found it very plesant to use.
+[^cachix]: In all honesty, this addition was mostly an excuse for me to try out Cachix in a real use case.
+Overall, I have found it very pleasant to use.

 [^nu]: I do plan on blogging about nushell in the future, so I guess it isn't fully useless.